Safe third country

 Admission criterion

 Positive case law with regard to the admission criterion is scarce.
 Although national policy entails a heavy burden of proof for the IND, in practice it is quickly assumed that this burden of proof has been met.
-Even in subsequent asylum applications in which the asylum seeker argues that he was not admitted to the third country of origin, is often negative.
+Even in subsequent asylum applications in which the asylum seeker argues that they were not admitted to the third country of origin, is often negative.
 For example, the Regional Court Utrecht considered Brazil to be a safe third country for two Turkish asylum seekers, even though their passports were expired.
-The Court ruled that re-admission to Brazil was probably possible after asking for a visa or a laissez-passer at the Brazilian embassy and then asking for asylum again upon their arrival in Brazil.[13]
-According to the internal information message 2021/8 states that the asylum seeker would have to make serious attempts to demonstrate that he is not admitted to the third country after the inadmissibility of his request, which shows similarities with the ‘no fault’ policy.
+The Court ruled that re-admission to Brazil was probably possible after asking for a visa or a laissez-passer at the Brazilian embassy and then asking for asylum again upon their arrival in Brazil.[12]
+According to the internal information message 2021/8 the asylum seeker needs to make serious attempts to demonstrate that they would not be admitted to the third country after the inadmissibility of his request, which shows similarities with the ‘no fault’ policy.
 This shows that the IND sets very high standards for asylum seekers in this regard.

 [1] Article 30a(1)(c) Aliens Act.